 School of Dance by Edgar Degas

 If you asked me to describe the painting, I might say: "There are nine ballerinas in tutus warming up in front of mirrors.
-They are in their teens and twenties.
-An old man sits with a violin, next to a piano.
-He is dressed up smart.
-There is a top hat, a violin case and a watering can in the foreground.
+They appear to be young women.
+An old, smartly-dressed man sits with a violin, next to a piano.
+On the floor there is a top hat, a violin case, and a watering can.
 The scene is set in a dance school or studio."

 First they watched a color film about eagles and their nesting habits, then all kinds of birds from around the world plus mythological birds like the phoenix.
 All the while, the Holy Modal Rounders played their song If You Want to Be a Bird.